 may want to check on trail conditions with the Skykomish Ranger Station

-US Forest Service requires a Northwest Forest Pass for each vehicle parked
+US Forest Service requires a day or annual Northwest Forest Pass for each vehicle parked

 many recreational outlets, or online.
 You can also obtain a free annual pass for working on two volunteer